catilly/hcol_senior_thesis/README.md

 ```
 sh run_all.sh [R_LOC] [PLINK_LOC] [GCTA_LOC]
 ```
 from the Unix command line.
 R_LOC, PLINK_LOC, and GCTA_LOC should be the paths to R, plink, and gcta respectively in your system.
 This script will run all eight methods and output files into the empty out directory.
-It can take a while, so you may want to split up the script and parallelize it on a computing cluster, or simply comment out the methods that are not of interest.
+It can take a while, so you may want to split up the script and parallelize it on a computing cluster, or modify the script so that it only runs a subset of the methods.

 Once this script is finished running, the output files can be concatenated and processed by typing
 ```